 As per her nature as a mage, it is only natural that Kitarune would have a large deal of thoughtfulness when it came to life as a whole.
 For the most part, she can display a level of ingenuity with the usage of her magic, able to adapt and adjust herself in every way that she possibly can.
 However, this trait doesn’t just stem from a combat perspective.
 For her, this also encompasses the very same love for the arts as her brother does.
 Kitarune is a complete and total bookworm, something that very well shows, as she always has a book with her.
 Whether it be a tome, a sci-fi novel, a murder mystery, an ancient book filled with curses and evil spells, it doesn’t matter.
-She seeks the knowledge that books always grant her, which leads into the next part of this trait, another part that she mimics of her older brother.
+She seeks the knowledge that books always grant her, which leads to the next part of this trait, another part that she mimics of her older brother.

 Kitarune adores to write -- another part of her that can heavily be influenced through her magic.
 The ability to write is one of the things that truly make her feel less bored and generally more relaxed.
 It allows her to truly show how she feels and often can be used as a vent -- as she doesn’t need to hurt others by revealing what she says.
 This causes Kitarune's love for reading to be directly connected, as the intake of knowledge is something that she believes can always benefit her -- although it's not always just for the sake of gaining.